 - Prefer not to say

-The nature of your survey will dictate how you’re going to frame the demographic questions regarding respondents’ location.
+The type of survey you choose will dictate how you’re going to frame the demographic questions regarding respondents’ location.
 If you’re creating a survey for a local business, you’ll probably want to ask for the respondents’ city of residence.

 If, on the other hand, your survey is supposed to provide information for an international business, you’ll need to ask respondents for their country of residence.